AILET 2027 Exam Eligibility (UG)

-• Candidates must have passed or be appearing in the Class 12 (10+2) examination from a recognised board or equivalent examination.
+Candidates must have passed or be appearing in the Class 12 (10+2) examination from a recognised board or equivalent examination.
+The category-wise minimum marks requirement is as follows:

-Candidates who have finished and passed their class 12 examinations in the April/May 2026 session are also eligible to apply for the AILET 2027 exam.
+Candidates who appeared in the Class 12 examinations in April/May 2026 are also eligible to apply for AILET 2027.

 There is no upper age limit for appearing in AILET 2027 for the UG programme.
 Candidates can apply as long as they meet the required educational qualification and minimum marks criteria.